pdotall/cobogo.social/README.md

 cobogo is a dApp to be built on top of the Dev Protocol Ecosystem.
 Our aim is to expand their unique funding platform to provide new ways to monetize YouTube Creators.
 Fans will be able to stake DEV Tokens on their favorite YouTuber pool and sustainably fund them. sTokens and all the Perks developed on Dev Protocol will used on Cobogo, this way all the fans that use this method of funding receive benefits not found in any other system.

 Even small and niche YouTubers will be able to be properly monetized by their own Community.
-Through Cobogo community building and monetization is taking to a new level not found in web2.
+Through Cobogo community building and monetization is taken to a new level not found in web2.

 README 日本語<br>